Coronavirus: Italy Orders Massive Shutdown; Cruise Ship Gets OK To Dock In California

 "If you're a person with an underlying condition and you are particularly an elderly person with an underlying condition, you need to think twice about getting on a plane, on a long trip, and not only think twice, just don't get on a cruise ship," Fauci said.

-A cruise ship, which has lingered in limbo for days off the California coast with 21 people testing positive for the virus, is finally being allowed to dock.
+In California, a cruise ship, which has lingered in limbo for days off the coast after a former passenger who died of the virus is believed to have spread infections on board, is finally being allowed to dock.

 "Grand Princess will proceed to the Port of Oakland on Sunday to begin disembarking guests who require acute medical treatment and hospitalization," the cruise line tweeted.

-Among the 3,000 people on board, others will be allowed to disembark on Monday and will face testing and quarantine in federal facilities.
-Crew members will be treated and quarantined on board the ship, officials said.
+Among the 3,000 people on board, others will be allowed to disembark on Monday.
+They face testing and quarantine at military bases in California, Texas and Georgia.

+At a news conference Sunday, California Gov. Gavin Newsom said authorities identified 12 people on board as positive for COVID-19, but said that number remains fluid.

+He said 114 people have tested positive across California.
+But that number could rise with more than 10,000 people across the state being monitored.

 On Saturday, Mayor Muriel Bowser of Washington, D.C., announced the first presumptive positive coronavirus case in the nation's capital.
 Another person tested positive who attended the Conservative Political Action Conference (CPAC) conference in suburban Maryland late last month.